Random header image... Refresh for more!

 sunflower sunchoke

-Sunchokes, also known as Jerusalem artichokes, are a bumpy, tan-skinned root vegetable that resembles ginger root but is actually a variety of sunflower root.
+Sunchokes, also known as Jerusalem artichokes, are bumpy, tan-skinned root vegetable that resembles ginger root but is actually a variety of sunflower root.
 You can find sunchokes sold in bulk at some grocery stores or in a one-pound package from “Melissa’s” produce called Sunflower chokes.
 Sunchokes have a sweet nutty flavor similar to potato or jicama.
 Serve sunchokes raw in salads or a crudités platter, sautéed, steamed, or boiled as you would potatoes and then mashed.
-When purchasing sunchokes, select chokes that are firm, avoid any that are soft or wrinkled.
+When purchasing sunchokes, select chokes that are firm, and avoid any that are soft or wrinkled.

 sunchoke roots